spiral/docs/odm/basics.md

 > Check other Collection methods, such as limit, offset (skip) and sortBy.

 ##### Fetching Documents
-Once you configured your Collection selection with desirec query you can fetch found document by simply iterating over collection, or explicitly calling method `getIterator` which will return an instance of `DocumentCursor`:
+Once you've configured your Collection selection with desired query, you can fetch the found document by simply iterating over collection or explicitly calling the method `getIterator`, which will return an instance of `DocumentCursor`:

 ```php
 foreach (User::find()->paginate(10) as $user) {